 and computers trace, also less pilferage and theft occurs.

-You may wonder why a lawyer from downtown Budapest writes so enthusiastically about
+You may wonder why a lawyer from downtown Budapest port of Debrecen

 This is the last morning of our transatlantic